ConsoleMangena/sitesurveyorsite/README.md

 # SiteSurveyor

-Affordable geomatics software for land surveying, GPS tracking, and mapping.
+Efficient, lightweight, cross-platform geomatics and planning software for surveyors to collect, process, present and disseminate, manage, and store geospatial data.
+Advanced, professional features at an affordable price — available on desktop and mobile.

 ## 🚀 Deployed Site